23 May 2026 · 7 min read

 When to See a Doctor

 Occasional tiredness after eating a banana is normal.
 See your GP if the fatigue is severe or disabling, if it happens after small amounts not just large portions, or if you have accompanying symptoms like bloating, pain, skin reactions, or brain fog.
-These may point to conditions like coeliac disease, IBS, or blood sugar dysregulation worth investigating.
+Consistent post-meal fatigue across different foods may point to a blood sugar regulation issue worth investigating.

 Related